 Many millennials in the workforce believe it is their responsibility to create change through fundraising for a cause, and are finding non-profits through their work online.

 While they may lack financial resources compared to their older counterparts and are unable to make one-time large gifts, they appear to engage in monthly giving.
-Monthly giving could assist organizations in maximising giving from younger donors, while also playing a part in donor retention.
+Monthly giving could assist organizations in maximizing giving from younger donors, while also playing a part in donor retention.
 Regular monthly giving offers a key opportunity to build a long-term relationship with a future large-scale philanthropist.
 Last, for younger generations, philanthropy entails more than volunteering time or donating money.
 The 2013 Millennial Impact Report also emphasizes the benefit of tapping into youth connectedness through peer-fundraising initiatives.

-Instagram – a favourite among the millennial community has introduced a ‘Donate’ sticker on its ‘Stories’ feature, which can now be used by organisations to receive gifts with a click of a button.
+Instagram – a favourite among the millennial community has introduced a ‘Donate’ sticker on its ‘Stories’ feature, which can now be used by organizations to receive gifts with a click of a button.
 For younger generations, philanthropy entails more than volunteering time or donating money.
 Whether a young founder of a start-up is determined to use their company’s technology to provide a solution for a social problem or an analyst at a hedge fund using social media in their spare time to create hype around a cause, millennials are seeking ways to leverage their expertise and connections to improve society.

-— Canadian McMaster University recently announced a legacy gift of $100 million CADby Charles and Margaret Juravinski to endow the Juravinski Research Centre, providing up to $5 million a year to the university, Hamilton Health Sciences and St. Joseph’s Healthcare in support of research in cancer, mental health, respiratory care and diseases of aging.
+— Canadian McMaster University recently announced a legacy gift of $100 million CAD by Charles and Margaret Juravinski to endow the Juravinski Research Centre, providing up to $5 million a year to the university, Hamilton Health Sciences and St. Joseph’s Healthcare in support of research in cancer, mental health, respiratory care and diseases of aging.

 — A report from Fidelity Charitable indicates that millennial entrepreneurs tend to give and volunteer more than older entrepreneurs.
 More than 80% of millennial entrepreneurs consider giving a very important activity, compared to 57% of Gen Xers and 48% of baby boomers.

+— The Parker Institute for Cancer Immunotherapy, JDRF, and the Leona M. and Harry B. Helmsley Charitable Trust have launched a $10 million research initiative.
 The initiative will focus on finding links between certain cancer treatments and insulin-dependent diabetes.

 — Five key trends in 2019 are shaping Mexico’s philanthropic direction.
-These include nonprofits benefiting from an increase in volunteering, women’s empowerment remaining a primary social concern, the importance of nonprofits continuing to work locally with indigenous communities and the value of collaboration between nonprofit organizations in responding to natural disasters.
+These include non-profits benefiting from an increase in volunteering, women’s empowerment remaining a primary social concern, the importance of non-profits continuing to work locally with indigenous communities and the value of collaboration between non-profit organizations in responding to natural disasters.
 Lastly, online giving and crowdfunding continue to grow, bringing both challenges in transparency and accountability, while providing opportunities for a diverse stream of donors and funding.

 — European Fundraising Association’s (EFA) flagship annual event, Skillshare, will take place in Oslo, Norway this year on November 21-22.
 EFA members, observers, associates and invited guests from the European fundraising community will come together for exchange, learning and networking.